 b) Digital masking of leaf and lesion is followed by automated measurement of area for each lesion.

-c) Shown is an interaction plot of lesion size due to all individual B. cinerea isolates on all of the tomato host genotypes, grouped by domestication status.
+c) An interaction plot of lesion size due to all individual B. cinerea isolates on all of the tomato host genotypes, grouped by domestication status.
 The x-axis includes each tomato host genotype.
 Each line traces the average lesion size of a single B. cinerea isolate across hosts.

 d) The common reference B. cinerea isolate B05.10 is highlighted in black.